supreet11agrawal/Proposal/Proposal.md

 <class 'pymc3.model.FreeRV'>
 ```

 However, I had a few changes in mind.
 This function does not work for symbolic parameters; i.e. `ss.Normal('N', mean, std)` as `int(arg)` in the line `mu, sd =  (int(arg) for arg in ss.density(normal_rv).args)` will not work for symbols.
-If we pass them directly, that is `mu, sd =  (arg for arg in ss.density(normal_rv).args)`, then it might create problem in PyMC3.
+If we pass them directly, that is `mu, sd =  (arg for arg in ss.density(normal_rv).args)`, then it might create a problem in PyMC3.
 Discussion with mentor in the community bonding period would most likely give a feasible solution.

 For PyStan, `pystan.stan` will be used for modelling.